TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 ### Project Setup and Code
 Next, I want to give a very brief description on how I've set up my programming environment and the project itself.
-Afterwards we will look at some code.
+Afterwards we will look at some code ("Warning": In this post I will try to explain some of the basic concepts in Rust, thus this section will end up pretty lengthy; For the posts to come, I will focus more on the exciting stuff I coded).

 As there isn't really a standard IDE for Rust yet, I looked at the chart on a website called [areweideyet.com](https://areweideyet.com/), to see which code editors and IDEs already plugins that support Rust.
 From the pretty extensive list, I chose to go with Visual Studio Code, because I kinda like that editor and there is a comprehensive Rust plugin for that editor.